TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News First Look: Is this your new 'Frozen'?
+*   Movie News Featured Movie News Could 'The Conjuring' director James Wan be taking on a DC movie next?
 Read More Colin Farrell as Dr. Strange?
 Tom Hardy in next 'X-Men' movie?
 Read on...
-Read More 'Pacific Rim II' poster art: Just when you thought it was safe to go back in the water Read More Explore More
+Read More 'Insidious 3' first photos.
+Eli Roth's 'Cabin Fever' remake will be directed by...Eli Roth Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams